EPCCed/prace-spark-for-data-scientists/Get_Started_local.md

 A copy of the git repository is available in the Docker container.

-In the Docker container start a PySpark session:
+After starting the container with the command above, you are logged in to the running container.
+Now start a PySpark session in this container:

 ```
 ./pyspark_jupyter.sh